arrow-kt/arrow-website/content/docs/learn/resilience/intro.md

 :::caution Arrow pre-1.2.0

 In Arrow series 1.0.x and 1.1.x, these types were provided as part of the `arrow-fx-coroutines` library.
-They currently live in `arrow-fx-resilience`, even though a migration window is in place until Arrow 2.0.
+From 1.2.0 on they live in `arrow-resilience`, even though a migration window is in place until Arrow 2.0.

 :::